Listen To The Article

 The spring storm season is here, and for thousands of people in the United States, that means time to start preparing the homestead and becoming mentally aware of how to react should you find yourself in the midst of a natural disaster.

 Summer and fall seasons bring a number of different types of storms, ranging from hurricanes and tornadoes to floods and wildfires.
-Being aware of the types of disaster your area is most prone to is important when preparing your home, and understanding your surroundings is key to being prepared.
-Ask yourself if you live in a mudslide or easily flooded area, and know what you and your family will do in case of emergency.
+Being aware of the types of disasters your area is most prone to is important when preparing your home, and understanding your surroundings is key to being prepared.
+Ask yourself if you live in a mudslide or easily flooded area, and know what you and your family will do in case of an emergency.
 While forest fires can spread to nearly every region as quickly as the winds change, certain places know that they are more vulnerable to tornadoes, floods or hurricanes.
 Early preparation for your family and homestead is important when you only have a moment’s notice, so here are some tips to keep you as safe and secure as possible when natural disasters strike.

 While most people living the homestead lifestyle are probably already aware of the need for backup power, making sure that you have everything you need is another story.
 If you have solar generators as a backup, do you know how to use them in a power outage?
 If you use gas generators, do you have enough gas stockpiled?
 Combustibles should always be stored in appropriate containers and locked away from your home and children.
 Also, ensure you know where your fire extinguishers are and check yearly to see if they are filled and working properly.
-Extra batteries, flashlights, rope, duct tape, a crow bar and a charged phone should always be part of your evacuation kits as well.
+Extra batteries, flashlights, rope, duct tape, a crowbar, and a charged phone should always be part of your evacuation kits as well.